 Mesothelioma in Seniors

 Cancer.
 The one word no one wants to hear from their doctor.
-A single word that carries a tremendous amount of pain, suffering and fear for so many.
+A single word that carries a tremendous amount of pain, suffering, and fear for so many.
 Despite that fear, important conversations regarding risk, prevention, and next steps must be had with a medical professional — especially after age 65.
-The unfortunate fact of the matter is that cancer is a disease of the aging.
+The unfortunate fact of the matter is that cancer is a disease of aging.
 Almost half of all new cancer diagnosis are found in patients 65 or older.
+Genetics play a large role in the development of any form of cancer.

 Obviously, cancer can not always be prevented no matter how many measures are taken.
 Our actions in the past can often trigger current cancer development.
 Were you once a smoker?
 Or were you exposed to hazardous materials like asbestos while working?
 Asking yourself these questions can often lead to an early diagnosis at the first sign of symptoms, leading to an increased survival rate.